zeldaret/mm/tools/asm-differ/README.md

 # asm-differ

-Nice differ for assembly code (MIPS and AArch64; should be easy to hack to support other instruction sets).
+Nice differ for assembly code (MIPS, PPC and AArch64; should be easy to hack to support other instruction sets).

 ![](screenshot.png)